Arviano-Yuono/GAE-ROM/README.md

 ## Contributing

-Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.